fubark/cyber/docs/docs.md

     print "Unsupported."
 ```

-### Access choice.
+### Unwrap choice.
-A choice can be accessed by specifying the access operator `.!` before the tagged member name.
-This will either return the payload or panic at runtime: *Planned Feature*
+A choice can be accessed by specifying the unwrap operator `.!` before the tagged member name.
+This will either return the payload or panic at runtime:
 ```cy
 var s = Shape{line=20}
 print s.!line     --> 20